-There are certain standard costs associated with closing the sale of a house.
-Buyers and sellers almost always share these costs, as specified in the sales contract.
+All residential real estate sales involves fixed costs.
+Buyers and sellers almost always split these costs, as specified in the sales contract.

-As indicated below, many of the buyer's closing costs cover the costs of originating the loan.
-Since Statewide Funding is highly experienced with mortgages and closings, we can help you understand your closing costs.
+As indicated below, many of the buyer's costs cover the costs of getting the loan.
+Since Statewide Funding is highly experienced with mortgages & closings, we are closing cost experts.

-We've provided a general list of closing costs below, but we will give you a specific list of closing costs, with amounts, soon after you complete your application.
+We've provided a general list of closing costs below, but we'll provide you a specific list of closing costs, with amounts, very soon after you have completed your loan application.
 At Statewide Funding, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.

 Standard Closing Costs